Jitses/FinalMinorProject/README.md

 ### Linked view graph 3: Sunburst connected to map and countries menu

 When clicked on a country on the map, a text appears on the bottom of the page: "Sunburst updated".
 To see the sunburst, a user has to scroll down to see the sunburst graph that has opened at the particular country.
-The sunburst graph can be used to show which important battles were in that country and total deaths caused by that battle.
+The sunburst graph can be used to show which important battles were in that country and total deaths caused by that battle both on the allied side and the axis side.
 Next to the sunburst graph, there will be a menu showing all the countries.
 When clicked on one of the countries, the sunburst opens at that particular country.
 Data used:  https://en.wikipedia.org/wiki/List_of_battles_by_casualties

 #### Optional:
 - If there is time left in the end, other continents can be looked at.
 - Scroll button at bottom of page that scrolls to sunburst diagram.
 - Play button that starts the timeline from 1939 until 1945 showing the map territory changes